 Evil Abed: Do you know what kind of person becomes a psychologist, Britta?
 A person that wishes deep down everyone more special than them was sick.
 Because healthy sounds so much more exciting than boring.
 Youíre average, Britta Perry.
 Youíre every kid on the playground that didn't get picked on.
 Youíre business casual potted plant, a human white sale.
 Youíre VH-1, Robocop 2, and Back to the Future 3.
 Youíre the center slice of a square cheese pizza.
 Actually, that sounds delicious.
 Iím the center slice of a square cheese pizza.
 Youíre Jim Belushi.

-The first episode of Sherlock.
+- The first episode of Sherlock.
 The killer almost goads Holmes into playing a game of Russian Roulette with two pills — one poisoned, the other not.
 Good thing Sherlock has a friend who doesn't let that happen.

 What do you want to know?
 Names?
 Dates?
 Locations?
 You want to know what food was on their breath?
 Their eyes, you want to know what color their eyes were?
 Want to know which ones deserved it?
 Or better yet, which ones didn't?
 Want to know which ones begged?
 Know why I know these things?
 You don't know?
 Because I can't forget.
 So there's nothing you can do, no punishment you can hand out, that's worse than what I live with every day.
 So to answer your question, no. I never counted.
 I don't need to.